 Students may be considered for provisional admission or conditional enrollment.
 All prospective students are strongly encouraged to contact the Criminal Justice Graduate Director before applying to the Master of Science in Criminal Justice program to discuss the application process and requirements.

-The Department of Criminal Justice and Criminology is housed on the Huntington campus, and all classes take place in Smith Hall.
+Criminal Justice and Criminology is housed on the Huntington campus.
 However, all application material (including letters of reference) must be sent directly to the graduate admission’s office in South Charleston at the following address: